COASTAL GRIZZLY BEAR TOUR

 Can the Lodge accommodate special diets?

-Yes.
-The chef is happy to work around any dietary restrictions.
+Definitely.
+Chef Neil is extremely talented and is happy to work around any dietary restrictions.

 Is there cell coverage and wifi at the Lodge?